Skip to content

 This guide provides instructions on how to integrate Lemonade Server into your application.

-There are two main ways in which Lemonade Sever might integrate into apps:
+There are two main ways in which Lemonade Server might integrate into apps:

 • User-Managed Server: User is responsible for installing and managing Lemonade Server.